 2.3.1 Definition

 A comprehensive package that will promote the equitable and sustainable development of telecommunication/ICT networks and services.
-It consists of study group Questions, programmes and regional initiatives that intend to address the specific needs of the regions.
-The action plan is usually named after the conference venue.
+It consists of ITU-D Questions, programmes and regional initiatives that intend to address the specific needs of the regions.
+The ITU-D action plan is usually named after the conference venue.

 2.3.2 Approval

-WTDC shall examine and approve a WTDC action plan based on proposals by Member States and ITU-D Sector Members, taking into account suggestions by TDAG and paying special attention to the needs of developing countries.
+WTDC shall examine and approve an ITU-D action plan based on proposals by Member States and ITU-D Sector Members, taking into account suggestions by TDAG and paying special attention to the needs of developing countries.

 2.4 ITU-D objectives/programmes